 - Order 2021-03: Rates for Credit Property Insurance Sold in Conjunction with Loans Subject to 1966 S.C.
 Act No. 988

 Highlights for Positions:

-- Adoption/Delay Adoption filings - The law does not require these filings be made.
+- Adoption/Delay Adoption Filings - Except in the case of workers' compensation loss costs, the law does not require these filings to be made.
 The original filing is made by a rating organization and subject to approval provisions.
-These filings, if submitted will be treated as exempt.
+These filings, if submitted, will be treated as exempt.

 - Mortgage Guaranty - Mortgage guaranty filings are considered exempt under Regulation 69-64.

 - Fire Protection Classes - The Department permits the use of proprietary/rating organizations' fire protection classes.
 The fire protection classes must be filed with the Department and approved prior to use.